Biosecurity and Health

 The source of these pathogens can be natural (for example, a mosquito that carries the West Nile Virus) or manmade (for example, the 2001 Anthrax letters).

 Regardless of the origin—natural or man-made—limiting the impact of disease requires rapid identification of disease and an effective, targeted response.
-LANL scientists are contributing to this effort in many areas, including:
+Lab scientists are contributing to this effort in many areas, including:

 - Understanding the molecular mechanisms of host-pathogen interactions.